Éli Kroupi

-Zahi Verges "Éli" Napoles Kroupi (born 18 October 1979) is an Ivorian former footballer who played as a forward.
-He played for, among others, Rennes, Valence, Lorient, Angers and Al-Wahda FC.
+Zahi Verges Napoles "Éli" Kroupi, also known as Elie Kroupi, (born 18 October 1979) is an Ivorian former professional footballer who played as a forward.
+He played for, among others, Rennes, Lorient, Angers, Nancy and Nîmes in France, Greek club Levadiakos as well as United Arab Emirates sides Al-Wahda and Al Urooba.

-Career
+Club career

 Kroupi was born in Kadrokpa, Sassandra, Ivory Coast.

-Whilst at Lorient, Kroupi played in the 2002 Coupe de France Final, in which they beat SC Bastia.
+Whilst at Lorient, Kroupi played in the 2002 Coupe de France Final, in which they beat Bastia.

-He spent the 2006–07 season on loan at United Arab Emirates side Al-Wahda FC.
-In July 2007, it was announced that Kroupi would not return to AS Nancy, after the club decided to cancel his contract.
-Then, Kroupi signed with Greek club Levadiakos F.C. in 2008.
+He spent the 2006–07 season on loan at United Arab Emirates side Al-Wahda.
+In July 2007, it was announced that Kroupi would not return to Nancy, after the club decided to cancel his contract.
+Then, Kroupi signed with Greek club Levadiakos in 2008.
 After 8 appearances for Levadiakos, he returned to France.
-This time, he signed with Nîmes Olympique in Ligue 2.
+This time, he signed with Nîmes in Ligue 2.
 On 18 March 2010, Al Urooba signed the Ivorian striker from Nîmes.

+International career

+Kroupi debuted for Ivory Coast on 17 June 2001 during the 2–2 draw in the 2002 African Cup of Nations qualification.
+He also played on 2 August 2005 during the 2–2 friendly draw against DR Congo.

 Playing style

 Kroupi is known for his speed, his ability to shoot accurately with both feet, and his supreme scoring ability.
 He was also one of the top scorers in Ligue 1 during the 2005–06 season.